Bla Bla Galaxy

 which signs off overnight and back on around dawn.

-Turning it all back on is not a
+Turning it all back on

 simple affair, probably involving over 100 distinct steps anyone of